 The health of PTC participants, staff and families is always a top priority.
 PrimeTime Center is closely monitoring all updates regarding the Coronavirus (COVID-19) from the CDC (Centers for Disease Control) and the New Jersey Department of Health and Human Services.
-We currently ask all PTC staff members and participants, regardless of vaccination status, to stay home if they are not feeling well.
-If a PTC participant has been exposed or come into close contact (CDC defines close contact as a person that has been within six feet of an infected person for 15 or more cumulative minutes within 24-hours) with a person diagnosed with Covid-19, they should immediately report that information to the program supervisor and begin a self-quarantine for a period of 14 days.
+We currently ask all PTC staff and participants, regardless of vaccination status, to stay home if they are not feeling well.
+If PTC staff/participants that are not fully vaccinated have been exposed or come into close contact (CDC defines close contact as a person that has been within six feet of an infected person for 15 or more cumulative minutes within 24-hours) with a person diagnosed with Covid-19, they should immediately report that information to the program supervisor and begin a self-quarantine for a period of 14 days.